transferzero/api-documentation/_docs/transaction-flow.md

 ## payin_methods

-When you are processing a collection this object will be used to specify the details of your customer.
+When you are processing a collection this object will be used to specify the details of where you expect the money to come from.

 ### details when collecting money from a customer